 The disability hearing (also known as an administrative law judge hearing or ALJ hearing) is the stage of the appeals process where you’re most likely to win an SSD or SSI claim.
 But winning is never a given — not even for people who have hired a lawyer.

 To win, you have to know what to expect.

-At Midwest Disability, we represent people in hundreds of ALJ hearings each year.
+At Midwest Disability, we represent people in hundreds of ALJ hearings each year in locations around the country.
 This experience helps our attorneys to do a thorough job of preparing you for the disability hearing itself — and to effectively present evidence on your behalf and challenge the validity of any negative opinions that may be given by medical or vocational experts from the SSA.

 Where will my disability hearing be held?

-Most hearings are held in conference rooms at Social Security Administration field offices.
+Most hearings are held in conference rooms at Social Security Administration field offices in the state in which you live.
 Hearings can also be conducted with the aid of video conferencing technologies.

 Who’s going to be there?